Netflix-Skunkworks/UnrealValidationFramework/README.md

 ## 4. UI

 ### 4.1 Menu Bar
-The Main UI can be loaded from the the menu bar
+The Main UI can be loaded from the the menu item within the Netflix menu.

 ### 4.2 Validation Framework UI
 The main UI for manual interaction with the validation framework.

 ### 4.3 Workflow
-Drop down box which allows the user to select a specific workflow which we want to validate
+Drop down box which allows the user to select a specific workflow which we want to validate for.

+This filters the validations visible and runnable from the UI.

 ### 4.4 Level Validation
-Toggle to select all of the Level based validations for the selected workflow
+Toggle to select all of the Level based validations for the selected workflow.

+This filters the validations visible and runnable from the UI

 ### 4.5 Project Validation
 Toggle to select all of the Project based validations for the selected workflow

+This filters the validations visible and runnable from the UI

 ### 4.6 Refresh
 Refresh button acts as an overall reset/refresh of the UI.